Pulse oximetry is a measure of how much oxygen is in the blood.

 This small device uses two non-invasive LED lights when you place your fingertip into it, one red (which measures deoxygenated blood) and the other infrared (which measures oxygenated blood) (which measures oxygenated blood).
 A photodetector reads the light absorption from these two beams of different wavelengths to calculate the oxygen saturation level Percentage.

 An oxygen saturation level of 95% to 100% is considered typical.
-If it’s less than 90%, you should seek medical attention immediately.
+You should seek medical attention immediately if it’s less than 90%.

 How Does Pulse Oximeter Works?

 Pulse oximeters are clip-on devices that measure oxygen saturation.

 The pulse oximeter shines two lights through your fingertip or earlobe: one red light and one infrared light.
 Deoxygenated blood absorbs red light, and oxygenated blood absorbs infrared light.
 The monitor uses an algorithm to calculate oxygen saturation based on light absorption differences.
 Clips can be attached to specific body parts, such as the fingertip, toes, earlobe, and forehead, to obtain readings.

 The fingertip pulse oximeter is the most common type for home use.
 You must follow the manufacturer’s instructions for proper use because not all versions are identical.
 Typically, you sit still, clip the small device to your fingertip, and display your reading in less than a minute.
 Some types are only for adults; others are suitable for children.

 Since pulse oximetry relies on light absorption through a tissue bed with pulsating blood, various factors can interfere with those parameters, leading to a false reading, such as:

 - Cold hands